 .
 Encourage your child to sit on the potty even before they are ready to be potty trained.
 It is essential to have your child feeling comfortable with a potty, even if it is to only sit on it for a few minutes watching television or reading a book.

 .
 Have multiple potties around your home, particularly in bathrooms and also in the room where you and your child spend most of your time.
 They need to be close by when nature comes calling.

 Some parents may like to use a reward system for their child when they are potty training such as using a chart with stickers.
 Another option is to buy some “big girl” or “big boy” pants to encourage your child to use the potty.
 You could involve your child in buying some new pants with their favorite characters on them.

-Potty training isn’t as daunting as a lot of parents make it out to be, and with just the right amount of patience, love and encouragement, your child will certainly be out of diapers and using the potty in no time.
+Potty training isn’t as daunting as a lot of parents make it out to be, and with just the right amount of patience, love, and encouragement, your child will undoubtedly be out of diapers and using the potty in no time.